secretstartups/handbook/job-families/finance/corporate-controller/sec-and-external-reporting/index.html.md

 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.

-* Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
+* Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters
-- Meet with PAO for 50 minutes
-- Meet with Key Finance Leaders - for 30 minutes each
-- Meet with Director of Legal for 40 minutes
-- Meet with VP of Finance for 50 minutes
-- Meet with CFO for 50 minutes
+- Qualified candidates will then be invited to interview with 2 - 4 team members
+- Qualified candidates may be invited for a final executive interview

 Additional details about our process can be found on our [hiring page](/handbook/hiring/).